chenqi97/EEPH/README.md

 1.  mkdir build
 2.  cd build
-3.  cmake -DCMAKE_BUILD_TYPE=Release -DUSE_PMEM=ON .. or cmake -DCMAKE_BUILD_TYPE=Debug-DUSE_PMEM=ON ..
+3.  cmake -DCMAKE_BUILD_TYPE=Release -DUSE_PMEM=ON .. or cmake -DCMAKE_BUILD_TYPE=Debug -DUSE_PMEM=ON ..
 4.  make

 ### Excute

 1. If successfully, you can get two executable files named 'EEPH' and 'ycsb_benchmark'.
 'EEPH'  runs in Pibench, 'ycsb_benchmark' runs in YCSB datasets.
-2. Except the executable files, '../build/run.sh' is a simple script for testing.
+2. Except the executable files, '../script/run.sh' is a simple script for testing.
 3.  xxxx